scalafx/scalafx.github.io/src/docs/01-getting-started/05-anatomy-of-a-scalafx-application.md

 ### Further exploration: where ScalaFX's design comes from

 If you're curious about *why* ScalaFX looks the way it does — the nested-builder syntax, the heavy use of implicit conversions — Stephen Chin's 2012 talk ["JavaFX 2 and Scala: Like Milk and Cookies"](https://www.slideshare.net/steveonjava/javafx-2-and-scala-like-milk-and-cookies-33rd-degrees) is the classic reference for the language-design motivations.
 Modern ScalaFX apps differ in small ways, but the core concepts remain the same.
+More examples, books and community links are collected in [Further Resources](06-further-resources.md).